Slow Cooker Indian Chicken Curry Recipe

 - You won’t find a curry recipe easier than this.
 No pre-cooking or sauteing is needed.
 Just add everything to the slow cooker and go about your day.

-- While we do have some wonderful Indian spices, the deep color of this curry comes from the sweet smoked paprika and tomato paste.
-The dish is not spicy but you certainly can replace some of the paprika with cayenne.
+- While we have some wonderful Indian spices, the deep color of this curry comes from the sweet smoked paprika and tomato paste.
+The dish is not spicy, but you can certainly replace some of the paprika with cayenne.

-- I have always cooked this over the stovetop but now that I have a slow-cooker I often use it for this too.
-The advantage of a slow cooker means you can leave it unattended.
-The disadvantage is it does not allow the liquid to evaporate giving you more gravy which works better when served with basmati rice
+- I have always cooked this over the stovetop, but now that I have a slow cooker, I often use it for this, too.
+The advantage of a slow cooker is that you can leave it unattended.
+The downside is that it prevents the liquid from evaporating, giving you more gravy, which works better with basmati rice.

-- Below I have given you both methods for the slow cooker as well as the stovetop in a large skillet or Dutch oven which I hope will encourage you to try this recipe.
+- Below, I have given you both methods for the slow cooker and the stovetop in a large skillet or Dutch oven, which I hope will encourage you to try this recipe.

 Ingredients and substitutes

-- Chicken Thighs/Legs - when cooking in a slow cooker it's best to use cuts that will endure the long cooking.
+- Chicken Thighs/Legs – When cooking in a slow cooker, it’s best to use cuts that will endure the long cooking time.
 Personally, I do not like using breasts for curries or slow cooking.
 Today, I have bone-in skinless chicken thighs and legs.

-- Spices - coriander, cumin, turmeric, and cayenne have become common spices to have in every kitchen.
+- Spices – coriander, cumin, turmeric, and cayenne have become common spices to have in every kitchen.
 Curry powder is usually an Indian spice blend and can be used as a substitute.
-If you have curry powder and prefer to use that instead of these then.... add 2 tablespoon of store-bought curry powder and 1 teaspoon of smoked sweet paprika instead of the spices mix.
-Take note that the color of the curry will be influenced by the curry powder and paprika.
+If you have curry powder and prefer to use that instead of these, then add 2 tbsp of store-bought curry powder and 1 tsp of smoked sweet paprika instead of the spice mix.
+Note that the curry powder and paprika will influence the color of the curry.

 - Garam masala – is made with warm spices like cloves, cinnamon stick, cardamom, and